York, North Yorkshire · 🇬🇧 🇺🇸 Dual citizen CHNO

 Life Sciences

 The more I learn about cellular and molecular biology, the more extraordinary it seems that any of it functions at all.
-I've spent time studying microbiology in depth — microscopy techniques, bacterial and viral structure, gram staining, and how pathogens like Streptococcus pneumoniae drive medical research.
+I've spent time on microbiology in depth — microscopy techniques, bacterial and viral structure, gram staining, and how pathogens like Streptococcus pneumoniae drive medical research.
 The chemistry underlying all of it is what pulls me toward biochemistry and chemical biology.

 The Outdoors